 - Health science

-- Radiologic anatomy
+- Radiography and radiologic anatomy

 - Principals of x-ray exposure

-- Modality imaging
+- Modality imaging and patient positioning

 Employment Outlook and Salary Info

 Voluntary certification is available to radiologic technologists seeking career advancement.
-Certification is available through the American Registry of Radiologic Technologists (ARRT), which also provides licensing tests for 35 states.
+Certification is available through the American Registry of Radiologic Technologists (ARRT), which also provides licensing exams for 35 states.
 Re-certification requires 24 hours of continuing education every two years.